 Thrombocytopenia ou thrombocytopenia is to reduce the number of platelets No. blood, unlike what occurs in the thrombocytosis.
 When the amount of platelets in the blood is less than 150.000 / mm³, the individual is said to have thrombocytopenia.
 Patients with thrombocytopenia are more prone to hemorrhagic phenomena (bleeding), depending on the cause of thrombocytopenia and the total number of platelets.

-In my case, the editor of the case, a profound and long assessment was made if I could be a person with thrombocytosis, since 2005, I suffered more than ten episodes of thrombophlebitis (clots attached to veins) in the legs and in the arms, which is not so common ...
-After months between hematologists and vascular surgeons, everything was inconclusive and, considering that the simple positive serology for HIV is a critical factor in the production of Stroke, we talked and it was decided to install a filter in the vena cava to maximize protection (perhaps this may have saved my life in an unsuspected way) and the maintenance of two injections of clexane, 60 and 40 ml each, daily until the end of my days; IAZUL.
+In my case, the editor of the case has made a deep and lengthy assessment of whether I could be a person with thrombocytosis, since since 2005 I have suffered more than ten episodes of thrombophlebitis (clotted veins) in my legs. and in the arms, which is not so common… After months between hematologists and vascular surgeons everything was inconclusive and, given that the simple positive serology for HIV is a critical factor in the production of cerebrovascular accident (CVA) we talked and it was decided to install a filter in the vena cava, to maximize the protection (maybe this may have already saved my life unexpectedly) and the maintenance of two injections of clexane, of 60 and 40 ml each, daily until the end of my days; IAZUL.

 Causes of thrombocytopenia

 Causes of thrombocytopenia: